 The Orange Pedal Baby 100 may not be the smallest power amp pedal around but it is definitely compact enough to fit most pedalboard.
 Besides compact dimensions, it features a quite simplistic design, which includes a two-band EQ, so you can tweak the tone in any way you want.
 With full 100 Watts of clean power, it looks more than capable enough to deal with any venue.

-What’s the difference between power amp and preamp?
+What’s the difference between a Power Amp and Preamp?

 Both are essential parts of a guitar amp, though with different functions.
 On one side, a preamp amplifies the signal that comes from pickups.
-It amplifies it to an audible level, so it can be manipulated with all kinds of effects.
-On the other side, a power amp is what makes everything loud.
-If your guitar amp has 50 Watt, it’s because the power amp is that powerful.
+It offers amplification to an audible level, so it can be manipulated with all kinds of effects.
+On the other hand, a power amp is what makes everything loud.
+If your guitar amp has 50 watts, it’s because the power amp is that powerful.